 She wondered about how fate seemed to have made her meeting with the earl inescapable.
 If she hadn’t walked off and found the cottage, she could have been rescued by the same team that had saved Cassidy.
 Secretly, she found she much preferred the way things had turned out instead.

 Want to know what happens next?

-My Novel "Falling for the Forbidden Earl" will be Live on Amazon Soon!
+My Novel "Falling for the Forbidden Earl" is Live on Amazon!